nhsuk/manage-vaccinations-in-schools/README.md

 ### PostgreSQL

-The script `bin/db` is included to start up PostgreSQL for setups that don't use system-started services, such as `asdf` wwhich is our default.
+The script `bin/db` is included to start up PostgreSQL for setups that don't use system-started services, such as `asdf` which is our default.
 Note that this is meant to be a handy script to manage PostgreSQL, not run a console like `rails db` does.